betw/61040-portfolio/assignments/assignment4/functional_design.md

 * **actions**
     *  createTravelPlan(user: User, fromCity: Location, toCity: Location, fromDate: Date, toDate: Date): (travelPlan: TravelPlan)
          * **requires** fromCity and toCity exists and toDate > fromDate and both are greater than the current date
-         * **effect** create and return a travelPlan with a fromCity, toCity, and from and to dates, and a default necessity (accomodation = "hotel", diningFlag = 1 to indicate eating out; 0 means homecooked meals)
+         * **effect** create and return a travelPlan with a fromCity, toCity, and from and to dates, and a default necessity (accommodation = "hotel", diningFlag = 1 to indicate eating out; 0 means homecooked meals)
     * deleteTravelPlan(user: User, travelPlan: TravelPlan)
          * **requires** travelPlan exists and belongs to user
          * **effect** delete the travelPlan
-    *  updateNecessity(user: User, travelPlan: TravelPlan, accomodation: String, diningFlag: Boolean): (travelPlan: TravelPlan, necessity: Necessity)
+    *  updateNecessity(user: User, travelPlan: TravelPlan, accommodation: String, diningFlag: Boolean): (travelPlan: TravelPlan, necessity: Necessity)
-         * **requires** travelPlan exists and belongs to user, accomodation exists as one of the livingSpaces and diningFlag indicates whether the user eats out most of the time (1) or eats homecooked meals (0)
+         * **requires** travelPlan exists and belongs to user, accommodation exists as one of the livingSpaces and diningFlag indicates whether the user eats out most of the time (1) or eats homecooked meals (0)
-         * **effect** create and add the necessity with accomodation and diningFlag to travelPlan
+         * **effect** create and add the necessity with accommodation and diningFlag to travelPlan
     * resetNecessity(user: User, travelPlan: TravelPlan)
          * **requires** travelPlan exists and belongs to user
          * **effect** reset the necessity belonging to travelPlan to the default as described in the action createTravelPlan